How Prepared AreCompanies for a Corporate Crisis?

 Spotlight on Risk andCrisis Management

-As a follow-up to the publication of the inaugural General Counsel Up-at-Night Report by ALM Intelligence and Morrison & Foerster, we have prepared deeper analyses of two emerging and significant areas of concern facing corporate law departments today:
+As a follow-up to Morrison & Foerster and ALM Intelligence’s inaugural General Counsel Up-at-Night Report, and our Second Edition Fall Report, we have again taken a deeper analysis into two significant areas of concern facing corporate law departments today:

 Larren Nashelsky, Chair,Morrison & Foerster